ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 As part of this sample, I've retrofitted the average aggregate example from [Confluent's Kafka Tutorials](https://kafka-tutorials.confluent.io/aggregating-average/kstreams.html).
 The API will calculate and return a running average rating for a given movie identifier.
 This should demonstrate how to build a basic API service on top of an aggregation result.

-So open a new terminal and run the following commands to generate your input and output topics.
+So before building and running the project, open a new terminal and run the following commands to generate your input and output topics.

 ```bash
 $  docker-compose exec broker kafka-topics --create --bootstrap-server \